ashan8k/htrc-text-processing/README.md

 ## Usage <a name="usage"></a>

-1. `get_zip`
+* Function: `get_zip()`

-...A function that finds the zip files at the end of the pairtree, moves them to a new folder and expands them, removing the zips
+    A function that finds the zip files at the end of the pairtree, moves them to a new folder and expands them, removing the zips

-... ```python
+    ```python
     import htrc_text_processing
     htrc_text_processing.get_zips('<path to pairtree parent/s>', 'path to output directory')
     ```